ueman/sentry-dart-tools/sentry_flutter_plus/README.md

 Marks dependencies automatically as not in app for stacktraces.

+## MethodChannel integration

+Automatically collect breadcrumbs and performance traces for platform communication through MethodChannels.

 # Manual integrations

 ## `SentryBinaryMessenger`

+> **Note**
+> There's also the automatic integration available for this.
+> Make sure to not use both.

 This can be used to monitor messages from native to Flutter through message channels.